-The California Department of Fish and Wildlife (CDFW) received a DEIR from the Fresno County Department of Public Works and Planning for the above-referenced Project pursuant to the California Environmental Quality Act (CEQA) and CEQA Guidelines.1
+The California Department of Fish and Wildlife (CDFW) received a DEIR from the City of Patterson Community Development Department for the above-referenced Project pursuant to the California Environmental Quality Act (CEQA) and CEQA Guidelines.1

 Thank you for the opportunity to provide comments and recommendations regarding those activities involved in the Project that may affect California fish and wildlife.
 Likewise, CDFW appreciates the opportunity to provide comments regarding those aspects of the Project that CDFW, by law, may be required to carry out or approve through the exercise of its own regulatory authority under Fish and Game Code.
-While the comment period may have passed, CDFW would appreciate if the Fresno County Department of Public Works and Planning will still consider our comments.